cloudfoundry-incubator/kubo-deployment/README.md

 # Deploy

-The scripts require custom config.
+The scripts require custom configuration before the deployment can take place.

 ## Environment preparation